jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 ## Usage

-In your app module, import the AdaptableBlotterAngularAgGridModule module
+In your app module, import AdaptableBlotterAngularAgGridModule module

 ```
 import { AdaptableBlotterAngularAgGridModule } from '@adaptabletools/adaptableblotter-angular-aggrid';
 ```

-After that, you can use the adaptable component in your app
+After that, you can use Adaptablecomponent in your app

 ```html
 <adaptableblotter-angular-aggrid